tc-lang/trenchcoat/writeups/bound-method.md

 `DescriptiveBound` bounds its subject based only on other variables.

 The input format of `DescriptiveBound`s is different to that of a set of inequalities as given by the general problem.
-Before this algorithm is run, each requirement given is rearranged in to a set of bounds on each of it's variables.
+Before this algorithm is run, each requirement given is rearranged into a set of bounds on each of it's variables.

 For example, if the following set of requirements was given: